Emergency Medicine Personal Statement & Residency Match (2020-2021): BEAT 3,300 Applicants

 Emergency Medicine Away/Audition Electives

 Most emergency medicine program directors recommend away electives as a way to gain exposure to another institution, prove yourself on another “turf” and to have letters of reference from somewhere other than your home institution.
 Where to complete away electives will be largely determined by your competitiveness and geographic preferences.
 Ideally, away electives should be completed by October of the application year.
-In 2018, 78% of program directors considered an audition elective in his or her department influential in ranking an applicant.
+In 2018, 75% considered an away rotation important when deciding whom to interview and 78% of program directors considered an audition elective in his or her department influential in ranking an applicant.

 Emergency Medicine Letters of Reference

-This is the data for those US senior medical students who matched successfully:
+This is the data for those US senior medical students who matched successfully based on the most recent data available from the Program Directors’ Survey:

 - Mean number of contiguous ranks: 12.8 (444 applicants ranked 16 more more programs)